-- Since Canadian Blood Services began managing Canada’s blood system in 1998, there has not been a single recorded instance of blood-borne infection from or HIV.
+Since Canadian Blood Services began managing Canada’s blood system in 1998, there has not been any recorded instance of transmission of blood-borne viruses HIV, HBV, or HCV.

-Canadian Blood Services takes responsibility for the safety of the blood supply.
-Canadian patients depend on us to manage a safe, secure and cost-effective blood system.
-Emerging risks and best practices are monitored continuously to make sure that our blood and blood products are safe and of highest quality.
-Ensuring the safety of both donors and recipients is paramount at Canadian Blood Services and that is why we test every donation for a range of infectious diseases that may be transmitted by blood transfusion, including Human Immunodeficiency Virus (HIV).
+Canadian Blood Services is nationally responsible for a secure system of life essentials for transfusion and transplantation that’s safe, reliable, accessible, and sustainable.
+Emerging risks and best practices are monitored continuously to ensure that our blood and blood products are of the highest quality.
+Ensuring the safety of both donors and recipients is paramount, and that is why Canadian Blood Services has a comprehensive donor screening process.
+This process includes asking donors about potential exposure to transfusion transmissible infectious agents and testing every donation for various infectious agents that may be transmitted by blood transfusion, including human immunodeficiency virus (HIV).

 Why it is important

-We use antibody testing and nucleic acid testing (NAT) to test every donation for HIV.
-While our state-of-the-art technology is sophisticated, there is a brief period shortly after infection when HIV is not detectable in a donor.
-If an individual were to donate blood during this ‘window period’ in the early stages of infection, our testing process would not detect the virus and that donation would be infectious to a patient.
+Canadian Blood Services uses antibody testing and nucleic acid testing (NAT) to test every donation for HIV-1 and HIV-2.
+While this technology is sophisticated, there is a brief period shortly after an individual acquires a new infection, during which HIV is not detectable.
+If an individual were to donate blood during this window period in the early stages of infection, the testing process would not detect the virus and that donation would be infectious to a patient.

-During the blood donation process, about 450 ml is collected for transfusion and a small amount of blood is kept for testing at one of our two testing sites.
+During the blood donation process, a small amount of blood is kept for testing at one of our two testing sites.

-If a sample is identified as positive, additional confirmatory testing is performed and Canadian Blood Services will notify the donor, provide further information to the donor and their physician if required, and discard all the products made from that donation.
+If a sample is identified as having HIV, additional confirmatory testing is performed.
+Canadian Blood Services will then notify the donor of the results and provide further information to the donor and their health care practitioner(s).
+We will also follow steps to report the results to public health (this is a mandatory requirement in Canada) and discard all products made from that donation.